CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 player a sense of accomplishment by collecting them.
 Collecting gems and coins only increases their respective counters in the UI.

-* Increase maximum health by 10,
+* Increase maximum health by 10 and fill set health to maximum health,
 * Gems, and
 * Coins.